 We prefer candidates who have completed all or almost all requirements for their degree, have outstanding letters of recommendation, have completed at least 2-3 years of practicum experience, and are an excellent match for their major track of choice.
-We have traditionally invited approximately 40 individuals, out of approximately 130-165 applications for interviews to fill five trainee slots.
-We are now offering nine trainee slots and therefore expect to receive more applications and to interview more applicants.
+In the past few years, we have invited between 26% and 41% of applicants for an interview.

 Selected applicants are invited to attend one of several interview dates scheduled in December and January.
 The prospective applicants meet with faculty and staff before also meeting with the current intern group to obtain unencumbered and uncensored feedback from the Psychology Residents who are immersed in the program.
-We will schedule only VIRTUAL interviews for December 2022 and January 2023.
-This decision was made in part because of continued uncertainties regarding variants of COVID-19 and how this could influence travel, but even more so by our commitment to equity.
-Flying around the country to go to interviews is expensive and often physically and emotionally difficult, which may cause qualified applicants to apply to fewer programs.
+We will schedule only VIRTUAL interviews.
+This decision was initially made because of continued uncertainties regarding variants of COVID-19 and how this could influence travel, and we are continuing this decision because of our commitment to equity.
+Flying around the country to go to interviews is expensive and may be physically and emotionally difficult, which may cause qualified applicants to apply to fewer programs.
 We hope by offering only virtual interviews, we can contribute to a more equitable system.

 Interviewers complete a rating form describing the applicant's strengths, weaknesses, and goodness of fit.
-Interviewers also discuss their impressions of the candidates with each other and with the training director to determine a final ranking.